March 26 | 5:00 PST | $15

 - Invite a guest to share their insights on Shakespeare with us.

-After the gloom of Denmark, let's head to the sparkling shores of Sicily!
-To join us, grab a copy of Much Ado and make sure you read it by February 19th 5:00 pm PST / 8:00 pm EST. You can grab your seat by following the link below.
+Thus far we've discussed a tragedy and a comedy - it's time for a romance!
+These are also often called his "problematic comedies."
+To join us, grab a copy of The Tempest and make sure you read it by March 26th 5:00 pm PST / 8:00 pm EST. You can grab your seat by following the link below.
 Recordings will be available, but only to those who register ahead of time.
-The registration deadline is 12pm PST February 19th.
+The registration deadline is 12pm PST March 26th.
 I hope to see you there!

 After registration you can expect to receive: